Blue Berets (performers): History

-The only ensemble in the Armed Forces of Russia, where all participants are Honored Artist of the Russian Federation.
+It is the only ensemble in the Armed Forces of Russia, where all participants are Honored Artists of the Russian Federation.

 Members

 The head of the ensemble was Komsomol Committee secretary regiment captain Sergey Yarovoy The other members were Company Sergeant 350th RAP Ensign Oleg Gontsov, squad leader Sergeant Sergei Isakov, Mechanic - driver Private Igor Ivanchenko and soldier Tarikh Lyssov.

 History

 From November 1985 to February 1987, the band performed for many parts of the Soviet forces in the Republic of Afghanistan, the Soviet Embassy, sales office, offices of the Afghan Interior Ministry and the KGB, and the Polytechnic Institute of Kabul.

-In 1988 - the ensemble was situated near Moscow in a military camp of the 171st Airborne Brigade separate communication (now 38-th Guards separate communications regiment) in the village.
-Bear Lakes, while remaining amateur.
+In 1988 - the ensemble was situated near Moscow in a military camp of the 171st Airborne Brigade separate communication (now 38th Guards Communications Brigade) in the village Bear Lakes, while remaining amateur.